juhuber2/aikita-app-v4/README.md

 - Picture upload as base64 prepared

 ### 01.11.2025
-- removing Validation on Observation Form
+- removed Validation on Observation Form
 - created age calculation Service
 - removed the field age -- -age is calculated from the child object and sent to the backend
+- added selector for birthdate and gender